casper-ecosystem/developer-rewards/README.md

 **Is there any limit to the number of DevRewards a developer can work on simultaneously?**

 There is no limit to the number of DevRewards a developer can work on simultaneously.
-However, it is recommended not to delay the work once a DevReward is ready, as it follows a "first come, first served" basis.
+However, it is recommended not to delay the work once a DevReward is "open" and ready to work on, as it follows a "first come, first served" basis.

 **Are there any specific licenses or intellectual property considerations related to the work done for a DevReward?**